MMercieca/CodePath/README.md

   * Teachers can upload markdown to assignment content
   * Markdown displays as HTML
 * Hour 7
-  * Teachers can invite students
   * Assignments can be versioned
 * Hour 8
-  * LectureController specs
   * Teachers can upload supporting files
+  * Teachers can invite students
 * Hour 9
   * Content moderation
 * Hour 10